 After four years of debate and planning, French Emperor Napoleon Bonaparte enacts a new legal framework for France, known as the “Napoleonic Code.”
 The civil code gave post-revolutionary France its first coherent set of laws concerning property, colonial affairs, the family and individual rights.

-In 1800, General Napoleon Bonaparte, as the new dictator of France, began the arduous task of revising France’s outdated and muddled legal system.
+In 1804, General Napoleon Bonaparte, as the new emperor of France, began the arduous task of revising France’s outdated and muddled legal system.
 He established a special commission, led by J.J.
 Cambaceres, which met more than 80 times to discuss the revolutionary legal revisions, and Napoleon presided over nearly half of these sessions.
 In March 1804, the Napoleonic Code was finally approved.